 Switzerland and the EU reached a mutual understanding on corporate tax within the scope of a dialogue conducted since 2012 on certain Swiss corporate tax regimes.
-The document was signed by then Federal Councillor Eveline Widmer-Schlumpf and representatives of the 28 EU member states on 14 October 2014.
+The document was signed on 14 October 2014 by then Federal Councillor Eveline Widmer-Schlumpf and representatives of all EU member states.
 This brought to an end a bilateral controversy that had led to friction and the threat of substantial countermeasures on the part of the EU since 2005.

 The understanding contained no treaty obligations and was limited to a list of principles and mutual intentions.
 In the document, the Federal Council reaffirmed its intention to propose abolishing certain tax regimes, particularly the different treatment of domestic and foreign revenue (known as ring fencing).
 New tax measures should be in line with standards of the Organisation for Economic Cooperation and Development (OECD).
 In return, the EU member states confirmed their intention to lift any countermeasures against these regimes as soon as the regimes in question had been abolished.
 A referendum opposing the first bill, Corporate tax reform III, was called and, on 12 February 2017, rejected by the Swiss electorate.
 The Federal Council then quickly submitted a new bill to Parliament, which was adopted by the electorate on 20 May 2019 with a majority of over 66%.